IZT

 One of the sages under whom Shakyamuni Buddha studied meditation for years before His entering the practice of Samadhi under the Bodhi-tree.

-“Dana” in Sanskrit.
-The first of six paramitas.
-Usually “Charity” in English.
+Dana in Sanskrit.
+The first of the six paramitas.
+Usually “charity” in English.

-There are three kinds of Almsgivings in terms of “Goods, Doctrines (Dharma), and Fearlessness (courage)”.
+There are three kinds of Almsgiving regarding 1) goods, 2) doctrines (Dharma), and 3) fearlessness (courage).
 Out of them, the meritorious virtues of Doctrine-almsgiving is the most surpassing.

 Literally means the Buddha of boundless light or boundless life, and he is the Main Buddha in the Pure-Land of Ultimate Bliss.

 Amitabha-Buddha has set up Forty-eight Great Vows to establish and adorn the Pure Land of Ultimate Bliss.
-His name is one of the Buddha-names which have been most invoking among the Oriental Buddhist lay-people.
-It is said in the Amitabha Sutra that people who recite or call upon his name by the time of dying will be reborn in the Pure-Land of Ultimate Bliss with the reception by Amitabha.
+His name is one of the most often invoked Buddha-names among Oriental Buddhist lay-people.
+It is said in the Amitabha Sutra that people who recite or call upon his name by the time of dying will be reborn in the Pure Land of Ultimate Bliss being received by Amitabha.

-He was the cousin of Shakyamuni Buddha, and one of His Ten Great Disciples.
+He was a cousin of Shakyamuni Buddha, and one of His Ten Great Disciples.

-He is known as the formost in hearing the Buddha’s teachings.
-As he had excellent memory, he committted all sermons of the Buddha to memory, and he was called a living repository of Buddha’s teachings.
+He is known as the foremost in hearing the Buddha’s teachings.
+As he had an excellent memory, he committted all sermons of the Buddha to memory, and he was called a living repository of the Buddha’s teachings.

 He accompanied the Buddha for many years as the Buddha’s personal attendant, and he was also ranked as the Second Indian Patriarch of Seon (Jap.
 Zen) after Mahakashyapa.

 A name given to Sudatta.
-He was a wealthy merchant of the Great City of Sravasti in ancient India, who bought the beautiful park from Prince Jeta, its owner, with Gold Coins as much as could be covered the surface of ground for the construction of Jetavanna Grove - One of the great monastery Bodhimandala, and offered to Shakyamuni Buddha.
+He was a wealthy merchant of the Great City of Sravasti in ancient India, who bought the beautiful park from Prince Jeta, its owner, for as many gold coins as to cover the surface of the ground for the construction of Jetavanna Grove - one of the great Bodhimandala-monasteries - and offered it to Shakyamuni Buddha.

-He was an Uncle of the Venerable Subhuti, who came to be ordained as a disciple of the Buddha by his advice and later became One of the Ten Great Disciples.
+He was an uncle of the Venerable Subhuti, who came to be ordained as a disciple of the Buddha by his advice and who later was to become One of the Ten Great Disciples.

 Utmost, right and perfect enlightenment.
 It means the perfect wisdom of a Buddha, which is an attribute of every Buddha.
 It is the highest, correct and complete awareness, usually called “the Right Enlightenment”.

-1) Cousin of Shakyamuni Buddha, who was one of His Ten Disciples, known as the formost in divine insight.
+1) Cousin of Shakyamuni Buddha, who was one of His Ten Disciples, known as the foremost in divine insight.

 2) An author of the renowned work, called “Abhidharmattha-Sangaha”, which expounds the entire teaching of the Theravada.

-It means a place of tranquil extinction, which is to practice and cultivate pure conduct, by cutting off the attachment to the Four Marks.
+It means a place of tranquil extinction, which means to practice and cultivate pure conduct by cutting off the attachment to the Four Marks.

 Arhat is the one who destroys the enemy of passions.

-The annotation which he added on the Diamond Sutra is known as the earliest commentary of it, which was translated into Chinese twice, once by Dharmagupta and again by I-Ching.
+The annotation which he added to the Diamond Sutra is known as the earliest commentary of it, which was translated into Chinese twice, once by Dharmagupta and again by I-Ching.

 A Buddhist monarch, the third emperor of the Mauryan Dynasty, who unified most of India under his rule a little over a century after the Buddha’s Nirvana.
 It is said that the Third Council was held during his reign.